Biodiversity and Landscape Management

 Green Campus Group

-We have established a Green Campus Group, which is open to staff, students and the local community.
-The purpose of the group is to share information and engage with the University community about the current and potential use of outside spaces on campus, including how they will and could be developed and enhanced.
-You can find out more in the Terms of Reference and join our Office 365 Teams group.
+Green Campus Group was established to share information and engage with the University community about the current and potential use of outside spaces on campus, including how they will and could be developed and enhanced.
+The group is open to all staff, students and the local community.
+You can find out more in the Terms of Reference, and join our Teams group.

 In previous Green Campus Group meetings, we have asked for suggestions for improvements and asked participants to pick their top three suggestions, so that we can initially focus on taking these ideas forward.

-- Community allotment – We have been successful in achieving funding from the Salford Advantage Fund to set up a community growing space.
+- Community Growing Space – We have been successful in achieving funding from the Salford Advantage Fund to set up a community growing space.
 We held a focus group about the project and used the ideas raised to identify a suitable location and develop a design for the space, that is accessible and reuses materials.
-Work has started on the space but is currently on hold due to COVID-19.
+Work has started on the space and the elements are in place, including a hardstanding and the first planter.
+We're working closely with members of the Green Campus Group in developing this space.
+If you want to stay up to date about this project and have your say in it, they best way is to join the Group on Teams.

-A tree trail was developed for the University campus in 2011 by student Oliver Bishop and presented in his dissertation.
-The trail is now out of date due to changes to the campus, but we are working with Peel Park to create a new trail that incorporates the main campus, Peel Park, David Lewis Playing Fields and Crescent Meadows.
+A Tree Trail was developed for the University campus in 2011 by student Oliver Bishop and presented in his dissertation.
+The original trail has been updated and developed into what is now known as the Salford Tree Trail.
+It incorporates 25 trees and takes users around the main campus, Peel Park, David Lewis Playing Fields and Crescent Meadows.

 Biodiversity on campus